ccdc-opensource/csd-python-api-scripts/scripts/concat_mol2/ReadMe.md

 ## Requirements

-CSD Python API not required.
+- CSD Python API not required.
-Mol2 files must be in the same directory.
+- Mol2 files must be in the same directory.

 ## Licensing Requirements

-No licence required
+No license required.

 ## Instructions on running